Graduate PLUS loans are part of the Federal Direct Loan Program.

 The Office of Financial Aid has no control or influence on the credit decision rendered by the U.S. Department of Education.
 All correspondence regarding credit appeals and endorsers must be sent to the U.S. Department of Education.

 Denied students still have two options to obtain the Graduate PLUS Loan:

-Steps to be taken by the endorser—These MUST be completed electronically; paper addendums will not be accepted:
+The steps below are to be taken by the endorser.
+These steps MUST be completed electronically and in a single session; paper addenda will not be accepted:

 Usually done in three equal amounts at the beginning of each semester/quarter and sent directly to the university.
 A federal loan fee may be deducted from the proceeds.

 Federal Direct Graduate PLUS loan repayment normally begins six months after a student graduates, leaves school or drops below half time enrollment.